 Open framework CMS

-An open framework CMS is a content management system that is built by an organization to a standard with a controlled development and testing process.
-Open framework CMS’ such as Sitefinityor Kentico combine many of the benefits of a completely open source CMS without too many negatives.
+An open framework CMS is a content management system that is built by an organisation to a standard with a controlled development and testing process.
+Open framework CMS’ such as Sitefinity or Kentico combine many of the benefits of a completely open source CMS without too many negatives.

 It costs – This is probably the biggest negative when it comes to an Open Framework CMS.
 Prices will vary depending on the CMS and the level of functionality required.
 Also similar to the Microsoft Word model, if you wish to upgrade to the latest and greatest version you are likely to incur an additional charge.

 Portability – A common misconception is that you are tied to the agency that built your website.
 CMS’ such as Sitefinity, Kentico and Sitecore have hundreds of approved agencies allowing you to move your site to another provider or in-house at any time.